acurtis2023/stat386-projects/_posts/2022-09-15-blog-tutorial.md

 ### **2. Folding Code Chunks**

 While your report may not have sensitive information, you still might want to make your report a bit more cohesive without your readers having to scroll through lines of raw code.
 While you could use the above code from earlier, you may want to still provide readers with the option to see what code you used to create visualizations or complicated calculations.
-This can be done by **folding your code chunks**
+This can be done by **folding your code chunks**, which will hide your code by default unless a reader specifically requests to view the syntax.

 ### **3. Positioning Plots**